Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *iv) Anomalous weaponry*
 *v) Flamethrowers*

-*b) Any weaponry excluding ‘handguns’ must be dropped or given to the nearest Security Personnel after all immediate threats to one’s life have been neutralised.*
+*b) Any weaponry excluding ‘handguns’ must be dropped or given to the nearest Security Personnel after all active and imminent threats to one’s life have been neutralised.*

 *c) Any Corporation Personnel superior in authority to a given Corporation Personnel, as described in Article 2, Section 3, may order said Corporation Personnel to respawn, given probable cause of a perceived violation of this clause.*